RAF Church Fenton: 2003–2013

-On 25 March 2013 it was announced that Church Fenton would close by the end of 2013.
+On 25 March 2013 it was announced that Church Fenton runways would close by the end of 2013.
 The units would be relocated to RAF Linton-on-Ouse by 31 December 2013.

 By 19 December 2013, all units had relocated and the airfield was closed.
 Some equipment will be relocated to RAF Topcliffe.
 MoD security continued to secure the site until disposal.
 A NOTAM was issued suspending the air traffic zone (ATZ) at the end of 2013.

 The following units were here at some point:

 Air Displays

 For a large part of its history RAF Church Fenton has hosted an annual air display, originally called "Empire Air Day" and later it became the annual “Battle of Britain” display.
-When the air display in aid of Soldier’s Sailor’s and Airmen’s Families (SSAF) discontinued at Leeds Bradford Airport it moved to RAF Church Fenton where it attracted large crowds, the largest being 63,000 in 1968.
+When the air display in aid of Soldier's Sailor's and Airmen's Families Association (SSAFA) discontinued at Leeds Bradford Airport it moved to RAF Church Fenton where it attracted large crowds, the largest being 63,000 in 1968.
 Allen Rowley, aviation correspondent at the Yorkshire Evening Post, was its principal organiser and commentator until 1989.

 Yorkshire Universities Air Squadron and ATC

-The station was home to Yorkshire Universities Air Squadron and it is from there that they used to conduct their flying training in the Grob Tutor Aircraft.
-Much of the station is now derelict and fenced off and the Officers Mess has been demolished.
+The station was home to Yorkshire Universities Air Squadron and it is from there that they used to conduct their flying training in the Grob Tutor aircraft.
+Much of the station is now derelict and fenced off and the officers mess has been demolished.
 The airside section of the station is closed with various hangars incorporating YUAS's aircraft, engineering support, fire/ambulance facilities and a sports hangar.
-The station used to have a fully functioning and staffed Air Traffic Control Tower.
+The station used to have a fully functioning and staffed air traffic control tower.

+The unit was formed here during 1969 and returned during October 1995 when RAF Finningley was closing down.

 The Station headquarters remains and used to incorporate YUAS's administration, presentation and social facilities.
 There was a canteen facility known as the "Feeder" and a basic accommodation block.
 Yorkshire UAS ceased operations at RAF Church Fenton on 19 December 2013, following the closure of the airfield.